salesforce-misc/bazelrc-lsp/README.md

 If a `USE_BAZEL_VERSION` environment variable is present, then this environment variable is authorative.
 Otherwise, the Bazel version will be determined from the `.bazeliskrc` or the `.bazelversion` file.

+Alternatively, the language server can also invoke Bazel to request an up-to-date list of supported flags.
+To do so, set the enviornment variable `BAZELRC_LSP_RUN_BAZEL_PATH` to point to your Bazel binary.

 ## Current State & Roadmap

 The extension is complete enough for my personal needs and hopefully useful to you, too.